GSA/challenges-and-prizes/_historical-challenges/startup-in-a-day-competition---start-small-model.md

   a city or Native American Community is a finalist for both competitions, the city or Native American Community will be awarded the larger prize.
-No city or Native American Community that is currently suspended or debarred by the Federal government is eligible to take part in this Competition.    <span style="text-decoration: underline;">Priority Communities:</span> An additional aim of this competition is to stimulate economic development in certain Priority Communities.
+No city or Native American Community that is currently suspended or debarred by the Federal government is eligible to take part in this Competition.</p><p><span style="text-decoration: underline;">Priority Communities:</span> An additional aim of this competition is to stimulate economic development in certain Priority Communities.
 For purposes of the Startup in a Day Competition – Start Small Model, Priority Communities